Unicode migration¶

 Python3.6 on XS8 does not have an all-encompassing default UTF-8 mode for I/O.

-Newer Python versions have an UTF-8 mode that they even enable by default.
-Python3.6 only enabled UTF-8 for I/O when an UTF-8 locale is used.
+Newer Python versions have a UTF-8 mode that they even enable by default.
+Python3.6 only enabled UTF-8 for I/O when a UTF-8 locale is used.
 See below for more background info on the UTF-8 mode.

 For situations where UTF-8 enabled, we have to specify UTF-8 explicitly.

-Such sitation happens when LANG or LC_* variables are not set for UTF-8.
-XAPI plugins like auto-cert-kit find themself in this situation.
+This happens when LANG or LC_* variables are not set for UTF-8.
+XAPI plugins like auto-cert-kit find themselves in this situation.

-Example: For reading UTF-8 files like the pciids file, add encoding="utf-8".
-This applies especailly to open() and Popen() when files my contain UTF-8.
+For reading UTF-8 files like the pciids file, add encoding="utf-8".

 With Python3, the stdin, stdout and stderr pipes for Popen() default to bytes(binary mode).
 Binary mode is much safer because it foregoes the encode/decode.